khadas/khadas_docs/source/edge/HowtoEraseEMMC.md

 $ sudo ./upgrade_tool ef /path/to/MiniLoaderAll.bin
 ```

+{% note info Tip %}
-*Tip: `MiniLoaderAll.bin` is needed to perform the erasure.
-It is built from U-Boot.*
+`MiniLoaderAll.bin` is needed to perform the erasure.
+It is built from U-Boot.
+{% endnote %}